sdiehl/wiwinwlh/tutorial.md

 unpackCString# :: Addr# -> [Char]
 ```

-This is done in the early frontend desugarer phrase, where literals are
+This is done in the early frontend desugarer phase, where literals are
 translated into ``Addr#`` inline instead of giant chain of Cons'd characters.
 So
 our "Hello World" translates into the following Core: